elmbridge/curriculum/Our First Full Feature.md

     = SetCurrentText String
 ```

-The above code declares a **union type** — it defines a new type that we can use in our program, along with all it's possible **values**.
+The above code declares a **union type** — it defines a new type that we can use in our program, along with all its possible **values**.
 In this case, we have a custom type `Msg` that describes the various kinds of messages our application can consume.
 Currently, there is exactly one possible value: `SetCurrentText String`, which is triggered whenever the user inputs text into the translation box.

 But that's not good enough for us!
 Our `Update.update` function also has to handle the user toggling between translation modes.
 Let's add another possible value to our union type declaration: